 Duel flushing toilets- Dual flushing toilets are designed to end using extra water.
 You could save around 67 percent more water compared to an older, standard toilet.
 Ultimately, this could become a 20 percent savings on your water bill.

 Solar panels- More people around the world choose to power their daily lives with the sun’s energy.
 And thankfully, the cost of going solar goes down every year.
 In 2016 we installed solar panels to our home after considering it for years.
 Once we had some extra money we decided to invest in solar panels.
 Before we had solar our electricity bill could be as high as $300 a month and since we went solar, our bill is about $10 a month for a family of five.
 Since we spent $17,000 to install solar, we have saved more than we spent on them this year.
 The best part is that with solar energy, there are minimal carbon emissions.
 There are also tax credits offered when installing solar so make sure that check them out.
+Many companies now produce solar calculators to also get a better idea of your costs vs. your savings when installing a solar system.

 Removing lawns-Removing our lawn was the best thing we ever did because not only was it so hard to keep the grass looking good and it required a lawnmower, but it also required a lot of water.
 The main reason why lawns use more water is the irrigation system that is used to irrigate it.
 In California, many cities offer and rebate if you remove your grass and replace it with something requiring way less water.
 Lately, cities in Southern California have increased the rebate amounts to remove turf significantly.
 For example, the Los Angeles Department of Water and Power rebates increased by 25 percent in November to $3.75 a square foot.
 We replaced ours with a vegetable garden, gorilla grass and succulents.